The University of Edinburgh – College of Medicine and Veterinary Medicine

 - Training and Education

-If the completion of a Postgraduate Certificate, Postgraduate Diploma or master's degree does not align with your current goals, you have the option of enrolling for Postgraduate Professional Development (PPD) which would allow you to take a single course of study to enhance a particular element of your clinical practice.
+If the completion of a Postgraduate Certificate, Postgraduate Diploma or Master's degree does not align to your current goals, you have the option of enrolling for Postgraduate Professional Development (PPD) that would allow you to take a single course of study to enhance a particular element of your clinical practice.

 Year One